AGProjects/sylk-mobile/README.md

 * Support for Self Sovereign Identity (SSI)

 Messages are encrypted end-to-end using OpenPGP.

+File transfer are encrypted end-to-end using OpenPGP whenever possible.

 SSI support is based on Hyperledger provided by Indy and Animo SDKs.